pmnxis/Lambda_KICAD_LIB/README.md

 ![Lambda_img](./Etc/Lambda.jpg)
 Lambda Series Kicad5 Lib
 ```
+Welcome to ES&EE CAT Ph.D Lambda λ 's Lab.
 The kicad5 library used and drwan by cat, her name is Lambda λ
 Recent days, λ are trying to using kicad5.
 And she decided to share some libraries for public.
 ```

+## Update schedule.
+If there's new part using in kicad5 from my job or hobby.
+It will be update asap.

 ## Required Parameters
 Some rules are applied on schlib.